 Anything else to add?

-According to me, the practice of wingfoil is opening in three different, equally fun directions:
+According to me, the practice of wingfoil is opening in several different, equally fun directions:

-- Freestyle wing, to turn the wing in all directions and feelings and send some jumps, 360s, or other tricks, all without a single tiny wave.
+- Freestyle, to turn the wing in all directions and send small jumps, 360 or other even without the slightest wave, with an already bluffing international level.